openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

-    The Map pixel count value differs from these stratified random sample estimates.
-This shows how using a Map pixel count is a poor estimation of actual area.
+    The map pixel count value differs from these stratified random sample estimates.
+This shows how using a map pixel count is a poor estimation of actual area.

 .. figure:: ../_images/workflows/area_estimation/area_estimate_graph.png
-   :alt: A graph of the area estimates based on different sample design.
+   :alt: A graph of the area estimates based on different sample design
    :width: 450
    :align: center